faithruth/kanzu-support-desk/addons/ksd-mail/readme.txt

 == Changelog ==
+= 1.3.1, February 25, 2015 =
+ * Add check to see whether IMAP extension is enabled
+ * Add support for PHP < 5.3 ( but greater than 5.2.4, which is the lowest WordPress supports )

 = 1.3.0, February 24, 2015 =
  * Better-styled email conversations.
 Toggle extra content,scroll to new email
  * Tested with Gmail (desktop,mobile),IOS,Yahoo(desktop & mobile) & Outlook